lfknudsen/rpg_tools/README.md

 .lua file which can then be uploaded to MediaWiki.
 They're essentially JSON -> LUA converters, for many-to-one specifically.
 The source code for the wiki can be found... on the wiki.
 Feel free to peruse it.
 It is based in large part on (... and uses code directly lifted from) the League of Legends Fandom wiki, which uses a lot of Lua code to do interesting things.

+As my deities are mostly my own, I have also begun work on scripts to download data *from the wiki* to a FoundryVTT-friendly format.

-I have technically begun work on similar utilities for 5e, but given the Wizards of the Coast's heavily restrictive license, and that I've been trying out PF2e lately, there is only one script for this (so far?).
+I have technically begun work on similar utilities for 5e, but given the Wizards' heavily restrictive license, and that I've been trying out PF2e lately, there is only one script for that system (so far?).

 ### Obsidian.MD
-In experimenting with Obsidian.MD (https://github.com/obsidianmd) as a tool for campaign management, I convert ancestries in JSON format from https://github.com/Pf2eToolsOrg/Pf2eTools.git to markdown format in order to link directly to them in my notes.
+In experimenting with Obsidian.MD (https://github.com/obsidianmd) as a tool for campaign management, I convert ancestries and classes in JSON format from https://github.com/Pf2eToolsOrg/Pf2eTools.git to markdown format in order to link directly to them in my notes.

-This is intended to be used alongside TTRPG-Convert-CLI (https://github.com/ebullient/ttrpg-convert-cli), which does not work with ancestries and classes.
-Since that tool uses PF2eTools.git, this script does the same (so as to only require one download of the source).
+This is intended to be used alongside TTRPG-Convert-CLI (https://github.com/ebullient/ttrpg-convert-cli), which converts everything *except* ancestries and classes (don't ask me why).
+Since that tool uses PF2eTools.git as a source, these scripts do the same.